Challenges of Raising Bilingual Children

 Some children who are raised bilingually will never become proficient in both languages to the same level.
 There is usually one language which is stronger.
 In most cases, it is the language they are exposed to at school.
 Reading and Writing in the minority language becomes the job of you as the parents, and for many families there just isn’t time.

 - Have your child read to you every night in the minority language, even if it is just a short book.
+There are many benefits of reading to kids.

 - Spend some time each day doing activities such as writing letters and cards